Costs and funding

 Some programs have logistics costs included.
 The logistics costs include different costs depending on the program, and can include:

-It is a requirement of the exchange program that all students must purchase their own travel insurance to cover them for the duration of their entire journey abroad.
+It is a requirement of the exchange program that all students must purchase their own airfare and travel insurance to cover them for the duration of their entire journey abroad.

-- any additional activities fees (i.e. science lab costs, class field trips)
+- Additional activities fees (i.e. science lab costs, class field trips)

 The cost of living varies tremendously across different countries and cities.
 Your lifestyle will also have an impact on your costs.